 General supportive care is essential and may include scrupulous hygiene to limit ear, cutaneous, and dental lesions.
 Debridement or resection of severely affected gingival tissue limits oral involvement.
 Seborrhea-like dermatitis of the scalp may diminish with use of a selenium-based shampoo twice a week.
 If shampooing is ineffective, topical corticosteroids are used in small amounts and briefly in small areas.

-Patients with systemic disease are monitored for potential chronic disabilities, such as cosmetic or functional orthopedic and cutaneous disorders and neurotoxicity as well as for psychologic problems that may require psychosocial support.
+Patients with systemic disease are monitored for potential chronic disabilities, such as cosmetic or functional orthopedic and cutaneous disorders and neurologic lesions as well as for psychologic problems that may require psychosocial support.

 Many patients require hormone replacement for diabetes insipidus or other manifestations of hypopituitarism.

-Chemotherapy is indicated for patients with multisystem involvement, single system multifocal involvement, and disease in certain sites, such as skull lesions (including zygomatic, orbital, sphenoid, temporal, and ethmoid bones).
+Chemotherapy is indicated for patients with multisystem involvement, single system multifocal involvement, and disease in certain sites, such as skull lesions (including zygomatic, orbital, sphenoid, temporal, and ethmoid bones—1, 2 Treatment references Langerhans cell histiocytosis (LCH) is a proliferation of dendritic mononuclear cells with infiltration into organs locally or diffusely.
+Most cases occur in children.
+Manifestations may include... read more ).
 Protocols sponsored by the Histiocyte Society are used; treatment protocols vary according to the risk category.
-Almost all patients with a good response to therapy can stop treatment.
+Imaging studies are repeated at 6 and 12 weeks to assess response to therapy.
+Patients with a good response will continue on therapy (3 Treatment references Langerhans cell histiocytosis (LCH) is a proliferation of dendritic mononuclear cells with infiltration into organs locally or diffusely.
+Most cases occur in children.
+Manifestations may include... read more ).
+Patients with a poor response or progression during therapy should have more intensive therapy.
 Protocols for poor responders with goals of early aggressive salvage are under study.

 Local surgery, corticosteroid injection, curettage, or rarely, radiation therapy is used for disease involving a single bone.
 These treatments should be done by specialists experienced in treating Langerhans cell histiocytosis.
 Easily accessible lesions in noncritical locations undergo surgical curettage.
 Surgery should be avoided when it may result in significant cosmetic deformities, orthopedic deformities, or loss of function.